Ankit-Mitra/StackOverFlow-Clone/README.md

 None

 How can you download this github project?
-It's easy just hot on the "dowmload zip" button and you are all good to go
+It's easy just hit on the "download zip" button and you are all good to go

+License?
+It's free for evryone to use this project!